top of page

 Emotional and Intellectual Development

-• Encouraging a child to follow simple and predictable instructions.
+• Promoting the ability to follow simple, predictable instructions.

-• Encouraging gradual increase in vocabulary, with colour and animal recognition
+• Aiding in the gradual increase of vocabulary, including colour and animal recognition.

-• Utilising a child’s senses to gain information about the world around them
+• Utilizing a child’s senses to explore the surrounding world.

-• Utilising role-play as a means to understand experiences and practice physical literacy
+• Employing role-play to understand experiences and practice physical literacy.

-If you haven't yet, I highly recommend picking up a copy because this interactive picture book not only delights children but also fosters bonding during reading time, strengthening a child’s foundational literacy skills
+If you haven't already, I highly recommend picking up a copy.
+This interactive picture book not only delights children but also strengthens the bond during reading time.
+It plays a critical role in building foundational literacy skills.

-This post contains affiliate links.
+🔗Disclosure: This post contains affiliate links.
 I recommend these products based on their quality and relevance to today's topic of hand development.
-As an Amazon Associates earn from qualifying purchases.
+As an Amazon Associate, I earn from qualifying purchases.

 Cognitive Development & Learning Sign Language